DevExpress/testcafe/docs/articles/documentation/guides/advanced-guides/identify-the-browser-and-platform.md

 ---
 # Identify the Browser and Platform

 TestCafe allows you to obtain information about the current user agent in test code.
-These data identify the operating system, platform type, browser, engine, etc.
+This data identifies the operating system, platform type, browser, engine, etc.

 Use the [t.browser](../../reference/test-api/testcontroller/browser.md) property to access user agent data.